andrastantos/anachron/docs/disco/graphics.rst

 VGA monitors though never really had a resolution of 320x240.
 The VGA controller instead doubled every scan-line (480 scan-lines) and each pixel (640 pixels).
 The refresh rate was 60Hz.
 Since devices at the time surely didn't have the internal memory to store the scan-line needed for doubling, they read it from memory twice.
 The end result of this is that the average datarate for 640x480 is 18.4Mpixel/s.
 For 320x240 it's only half of it, around 9.2Mpixel/s.
 In a modern implementation though we can cheat, and create the internal scan-line store needed for doubling.
 This would reduce 320x240 datarate to *4.6Mpixel/s*.

+Similar techniques can be used to create 256x192 and potentially 512x384 pixel resolutions as well from the VESA 768x576@60Hz or the 1024x768@60Hz base resolutions.

 NTSC or PAL TV was different: it used 60Hz (50Hz) field rate, but only 30Hz (25Hz) refresh rate.
 On top, NTSC only guaranteed 200 or so visible scan-lines.
 So, for TV it was either 320x200x60Hz or 320x240x50Hz.
 These both turn into the same, *3.84MPixel/s*.

-Given that we have give-or-take 16MBps memory bandwidth in the whole system, we can expect to support the following:
+Given that we have, give-or-take, 16MBps memory bandwidth in the whole system, we can expect to support the following:

 1. VGA, 640x480 resolution at 4bpp -> ~9.2MBps bandwidth requirement.
 2. QGVA, 320x240 resolution at 8bpp, but *with* internal scan-line doubler -> ~4.6MBps